Redgram/redgram-for-reddit/README.md

 - Add the ability to add/delete new Subreddits to default ones in the Subreddits Activity.
 	- If the user is authenticated, subscribe/unsubscribe
 		- Make it possible to add/delete subreddits without the need to use the API.
-	- Click subreddit to view infromation on it (requires new fragment [SubredditDetailsFragment])
+	- <del>Hold click subreddit to view infromation on it (requires new fragment [SubredditDetailsFragment])
+		- Ability to update information viewed in SubredditDetailsFragment
 - User Authentication (**dev-auth** branch - has to be merged with **dev** before starting).
 - String Builder Manager to highlight text (NSFW, username, GOLD, etc).
 	- Extend to manipulate mutable text (EditText) for submissions